famigone/atawalpa/README.md

-# chaman
+# ATAWALPA
-Industry 4.0 stack for physical quantitys forecasting
+Industry 4.0 stack for telemetry and physical quantitys forecasting